partiql/partiql-ir-generator/README.md

 #### Type Domain Includes

-It is possible to split type universe definitions among multiple files:
+It is possible to split type universes among multiple files:

 ```
 // root.ion: